sekhavati/data-testid-inspector/README.md

 ## Can I use a different test ID attribute?

-If you use a different attribute name for your test id's you can configure this [here](https://github.com/sekhavati/data-testid-inspector/blob/master/index.js#L2)
+Yes.
+If you use a different attribute name for your test id's you can substitute it [here](https://github.com/sekhavati/data-testid-inspector/blob/master/index.js#L2) before saving the bookmark

+## Did this tool help you?

+Give the repo a :star: to show your support!